Routine use cases

 What to do next

-For "How to choose a small face yoga step for quiet bathroom routines", choose one low-pressure action: pause when pressure, pain, or irritation appears.
-Use the related Orena guide for "How to choose a small face yoga step for quiet bathroom routines" when you want app support for that action.
-The useful signal for "How to choose a small face yoga step for quiet bathroom routines" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.
+For "Small step: quiet bathroom routines", choose one low-pressure action: pause when pressure, pain, or irritation appears.
+Use the related Orena guide for "Small step: quiet bathroom routines" when you want app support for that action.
+The useful signal for "Small step: quiet bathroom routines" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.

 Evidence boundary